GitExl/CTViewer/docs/scene_scripts/script_execution_flow.md

 ### `$AD wait <cycles>`

-- `cycles`: the number of script cycles to wait for
+- `cycles` byte: the number of script cycles to wait for

 Suspends execution for the specified number of script cycles.
 Internally this starts a counter at 1, then increments this every script cycle while yielding.
 When it reaches the number of cycles the op completes.